ZakuroSystem/Pixboard/README.md

 - Cropping tool
 - Undo / redo

 Open `index.html` in a browser to start editing.
-The **Batch Process** button now toggles the embedded EdiBatPlus batch editor, and a **Back to Pixboard** button returns to the single-image editor.
+The **Batch Process** button toggles the built-in EdiBatPlus batch editor, and a **Back to Pixboard** button returns to the single-image editor.